Matthew0x/Windebloater/README.md

 ## Guide

 1. Open PowerShell ISE in administrator mode, paste the code, select all, run the code.
-2. ~~Save the script code with .PS extension and run the script as PowerShell script with admin rights~~.
+2. ~~Run the script as PowerShell script with admin rights~~.
    1. This would work, but I need to implement interpret recognition conditionals.
 PowerShell ISE can't use the same path variables as normal PowerShell it seems.

-    **PS: By default PowerShell execution policy is disabled**

-    Try to change it with:
+        **By default PowerShell execution policy is disabled**, change it with:

         **`Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine`**

         **`Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`**

         _It's advised to restrict the execution policy after finishing your job._
         _For more info visit: https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2_

 ## Getting the list of installed Windows Store packages manually